 You will enjoy having the Benjamin Trail NP 11000 that provides consistent accuracy while maintaining a high rate of speed to provide a better chance of hitting your target out in the woods.

-3— Benjamin Trail Nitro Piston 2
+3— Benjamin Trail Nitro Piston 2 Review

 This gas piston model offers a single-shot weapon that includes a steel barrel with nearly 16 inches of thickness.
 This Benjamin Trail Nitro Piston 2 also includes an enhanced two-staged trigger that can be adjusted, a clean break trigger, a Picatinny optics rail and a manual safety stock that includes a black synthetic thumbhole that works for those who are left and right handed hunters.